ayushdogra/react-mui-todo-list/README.md

 1. Clone the repository to your local machine.
 2. Install dependencies using `npm install`.
+3. Run the json server locally with command  `json-server --watch data/db.json --port 8000`
-3. Run the app locally using `npm start`.
+4. Run the app locally using `npm start`.
-4. Access the app in your browser at `http://localhost:3000`.
+5. Access the app in your browser at `http://localhost:3000`.

 ### Technologies Used